Our monastery garden route - a journey to the self

 Klosterneuburg Gardens - on our Klostergarten Route in Lower Austria

 The gardens of Klosterneuburg are not always accessible.
 However, there are events throughout the year.
 Then visitors can see the monastery gardens.
 Current information can be found on the Website of Stift Klosterneuburg.

 Garden of Encounter in Stift Seitenstetten

-About one and a half hours drive from Klosterneuburg to Stift Seitenstetten im Mostviertel, There awaits us another garden experience.
+We drive about an hour and a half from Klosterneuburg to the Stift Seitenstetten im Mostviertel, There awaits us another garden experience.
 The abbey houses a private school.
 It is also known for the Hofgarten.
 This extends below the Meierhof and offers visitors theme gardens.
 The most striking of these is the baroque garden.
 In its center, water splashes out of a fountain surrounded by grassy areas that represent the elements of water, fire, earth and air.

 Behind it is a rose garden, whose climbing roses lush overgrow the arches and gates of metal and wood.
 Part of the 110 shrub and climbing roses was donated by a mother whose son was educated in the collegiate school.
 A rosary labyrinth at the end of the garden of bookballs and roses offers visitors a place of silence.
 The courtyard garden of Stift Seitenstetten is also a teaching garden.

 This is most evident in the vegetable and herb garden.
 From this the pen-kitchen, as ever, gets vegetables, herbs and berries.
 In addition, potatoes play a role.
 The monastery was one of the first places in Austria where the tuber from America was planted.

 Seitenstettner garden days